-For a complete list of data recommendations, and instructions on how you can use Amazon Personalize to identify issues, see Analyzing data in datasets.
+For a complete list of data recommendations, and instructions on how you can use Amazon Personalize to identify issues, see Analyzing quality and quantity of data in datasets.

 Do you collect optional data that can improve recommendations?

 The following data can help improve your recommendation relevance.